 Contact us: If you have any questions about employing an apprentice, please email email@example.com

 "The investment we make into the individual careers of our accountancy staff is repaid tenfold by the loyalty and work ethic that we receive from the resultant team of professionals.
 Our strategy to increase the professional knowledge of our staff provides a solid base for any succession planning and apprenticeships with Northbrook College remain a cost effective mechanism for coping with growth and expansion."
 Barbara Robinson

 "We have found the programmes to be current, relevant and delivered to a high standard.
 It is an efficient and cost effective solution for training our employees of the future assisting in the Caffyns principle of growing our own talent."
 Damovo "There really are opportunities for everyone to develop and gain recognised qualifications, and such a learning culture makes for highly motivated staff and an exciting work environment."
 Sabina Surrey

-In short, we would highly recommend Northbrook MET to other employers looking to develop the skills and maximise the potential of their staff."
+In short, we would highly recommend Northbrook College to other employers looking to develop the skills and maximise the potential of their staff."

 GB Electronics (UK) Ltd

 "Northbrook is a very professional and approachable college, with very professional teams in their specialised areas.
 We would wholeheartedly recommend Northbrook and especially the Business Development Centre for any training requirements."
 Molokini Marketing Ltd "When it comes to finding and hiring an apprentice, there are lots of organisations that talk a good game and we've tried a few, but Northbrook College makes it happen.
 They have supplied us with really great apprentices, some of whom have gone on to join us full-time following the completion of their course.
 In addition, the team at Northbrook are always very friendly, helpful and professional throughout the entire recruitment process and duration of the apprenticeship.
 We highly recommend them."
 David Gayler